Ruslan-B/FFmpeg.AutoGen/README.md

 - on Windows:
 In order to use this libary you need to put FFmpeg precompiled shared libraries into your application working directory (usually next to you application binaries).
-As an option you can reuse ```InteropHelper``` from the example project to specify fixed location of the FFmpeg libraries as well use get this path from the environment variable.
+As an option you can reuse ```InteropHelper``` from the example project to specify fixed location of the FFmpeg libraries as well to get a location from the environment variable.
 Precompiled shared libraries can be downloaded from [Zeranoe FFmpeg builds](http://ffmpeg.zeranoe.com/builds/).
 Here is direct links to FFmpeg 1.2 release for
 [32-bit](http://ffmpeg.zeranoe.com/builds/win32/shared/ffmpeg-1.2-win32-shared.7z) or